RosaeNLG/powerbidemo/README.md

 Copyright 2021 Ludan Stoecklé
 SPDX-License-Identifier: CC-BY-4.0
 -->
-# Power BI custom visual demo using RosaeNLG
+# Power BI RosaeNLG plugin

 This repo contains a Power BI custom visual to add RosaeNLG ability to Power BI dashboards.
 It is useful if you wish to generate texts using NLG (Natural Language Generation) in your PowerBI dashboards.

 Current status is **Proof Of Concept**: we show that is works.
-Uou should not see the current implementation as an off-the-shelf plugin but rather as a starting point for your own plugin, which will contain your custom RosaeNLG templates.
+You should not see the current implementation as an off-the-shelf plugin but rather as a starting point for your own plugin, which will contain your custom RosaeNLG templates.

+The Power BI RosaeNLG plugin project uses the Apache-2.0 license.
+It is based on the CircleCard sample code, which is licensed under the MIT license.
+A copy of each license can be found in the LICENSE file.

 Also check:
 - [Generate textual narratives in Power BI using RosaeNLG](https://medium.com/@ludan.stoeckle/generate-textual-narratives-in-power-bi-using-rosaenlg-48f81c53db39) on Medium